Helping to reduce home energy consumption and costs for eligible households.

 This is a free grant program to those who are eligible and is federally funded through the U.S. Department of Energy and U.S. Department of Health and Human Services.

 A Home Weatherization Audit determines how to potentially save energy plus maintain the health and safety of the occupants home.
 Diagnostic equipment, such as blower door, infrared camera, and manometer, are used to detect air infiltration, duct leaks, and pressure imbalances in the home.

 - Furnace, boiler, and water heater repair or replacement

-- Installation of smoke detectors and carbon monoxide detectors
+- Installation of smoke detectors, carbon monoxide detectors and LED light bulbs

 - Licensed contractors are hired to complete the measures identified through the home energy audit.